Packet Analyzer Tools

 Colasoft Capsa

-When considering alternatives on the Windows platform, Colasoft Capsa should be considered.
+When considering alternatives on the Windows platform, Colasoft Capsa should be considered as the best Packet Analyzer Tools.

 The product is available in free, standard, and enterprise flavors.
 Different versions are available, each with its own set of features and functions, so you may choose the best one for your needs.